ClementNerma/Rave/docs/books/hybrid.md

 This last syntax is clearly lighter as it avoids to declare the types.
 But be careful though to read carefully the signature of the function you are giving this lambda to ; else you could have some... surprises, at compilation time.

 Also, note this will only work with lambdas that are directly given as arguments.
 These are known as _"flying lambdas"_ in reference to the fact they are declared before being used.
-That means you can't use the `#auto` directive if you declare a constant that contains this lambda, and then use this constant as an argument for a function.
+That means you can't use ICT if you declare a constant that contains this lambda, and then use this constant as an argument for a function.
 This is simply because this directive guesses the function's type based on the signature of the function it is gave to, so it wouldn't work with anything that is not a flying lambda.

 While we have inferred typing without looking at any signature for data structure, you may be wondering why functions can't have an inferred typing for their arguments and return type too based on their body.
 For example, if a function only returns booleans, its return type could be inferred.